gisgiselle/Cryptology/BlockChain Project/howto.md

         We add the variable ToDoList  to the manifest of deployed contracts to ensure that it gets deployed when we run the migrations.
      -  [ToDoList](contracts/TodoList.sol) The contract that manages the car rides. yo

+       This is the only code in the mogrations directory.
+Basically it stores the smart contract on  a contant which is later deployed to our project.

+       const TodoList = artifacts.require("./TodoList.sol");
+       module.exports = function(deployer) {
+         deployer.deploy(TodoList);
+       };

 * Src
     - [App](src/app.js)
       Web3 is used as it allows the client-side application to talk to the blockchain.